TEF

 Research institution

-We study public regulatory records, company disclosures and adjudication orders and publish our findings.
+We study public adjudication orders, regulatory records and company disclosures and publish our findings in the public interest.

 Intermediary support body